 A process which protects the fabric from bad smell

 DWR (Durable Water Resistant)

-This is a finishing process to increase durability and give water resistence
+This is a finishing process to increase durability and give water resistance

 The application of a chemical treatment that reduces the sheen of man-made yarns and fabric